nijatabbaszada/vault-external-secrets-k8s-ci-pipeline/README.md

    - Creates the namespace if it doesn’t exist.
    - Replaces the application image tag in the deployment YAML with the current Git commit SHA.
    - Applies secrets (managed by ESO), deployment, and service YAMLs.

+The GitLab CI/CD pipeline configuration and supporting files can be found in the [application-deploy directory](application-deploy/).

 ---